 Note: You can additionally create a new GCE firewall to disable port 22 if so desired.
-For more information, see "Before You Begin" on page 47.
+For more information, see "Before You Begin" on page 49.

-FIGURE 14 Setting System Security
+FIGURE 21 Setting System Security

-n, step 5 of 6
+Initial configuration, step 5 of 6

 5. Security

-A master 'admin' user is choose a password for t s created that you can use to \log in to the Administration Server and SSH console.
-Pleasing user.
+A master 'admin' user is created that you can use to log in to the Administration Serve choose a password for this user. r and SSH console.
+Please

 Enter Password:

 Confirm Password:

-block remote hosts that including the time spent ances come with a tool pre-installed to help prevent brute-force SSH attacks.
-This will have made multiple failed connection attempts for a set time.
-The specific parameters, to blocked and the number of permissible failed attempts, can be configured on the have completed the initial configuration.

-Would you like to enable e this tool now?
+Pulse Secure vTM Appliances come with a tool pre-installed to help prevent brute-force block remote hosts that have made multiple failed connection attempts for a set time. including the time spent blocked and the number of permissible failed attempts, can be Security page when you have completed the initial configuration.
+Would you like to enable this tool now?
+The specific parameters,

+Enable SSH Intrusion Prevention

+◄ Back Next ►